runtimeverification/evm-semantics/tests/proofs/README.md

 We went one step further, and tried to prove the `transfer` function's correctness.
 The [reachability claim](token-correct-transfer-spec.k) for the `transfer` function looks very similar, and we attempt to prove the same thing - all valid executions of the function must end in a state where the amount is deducted from the message sender's balance, and added to receiver's balance.
-The proof went through without any fuss for both the correct and buggy versions of the contract.
+The prover was able to verify the correctness of the token's `transfer` function's implementation as well.

-### Moral Of The Story
+### Conclusion
 We were able to catch the bug in Hacker Gold's ERC-20 compliant token using our semantics.
 What stood out to the team was the fact that the bug was caught using a very naive proof claim - something that possibly the authors of the contract and the auditors at Zeppelin could've easily come up with had our semantics been available then.